nextcloud/documentation/admin_manual/exapps_management/DeployConfigurations.rst

 Nextcloud in Docker AIO (all-in-one)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In case of AppAPI is in Docker AIO setup (installed in Nextcloud container).
+In the case of AppAPI in Docker AIO setup (installed in Nextcloud container).

 .. note::